HippoCampusRobotics/fav_docs/_sources/assignment3.rst.txt

 In the following, we collected a few hints for you.
 They are supposed to help you dive deeper into the simulation.

+In general, we encourage you to use our :code:`keyboard_control` node for convenient testing.

 .. note::

    Feel free to use the rest of the Gazebo ground truth data, for example the position, to evaluate your localization algorithm.
 Keep in mind that velocities are given in the world frame "map".
 Our docs section :ref:`next_steps/resources:Coordinate transformations` includes some pointers for where to look.